 Rutabaga in the kitchen

-Rutabaga is appreciated for its nutty flavor.
+Rutabaga is a favorite of children for its nutty flavor.

-Rutabaga are most often eaten cooked instead of raw, either mashed, baked with cheese, and even fried much like potatoes can be.
+This root vegetable is most often eaten cooked instead of raw, either mashed, baked with cheese, and even fried much like potatoes can be.

 Smart tip about rutabaga